Brandywine Black

 D

 Brandywine Black' is the name of this reddish-brown beef tomato from the USA.
 Almost all varieties from the 'Brandywine family' have sometimes exciting, sometimes confusing information about their origin.
 You can find out more about the true history of 'Brandywine' tomatoes here.
 The history of the 'Brandywine Black' is also not completely clear.
 Some sources tell of a dentist who is said to have bred the variety in Pennsylvania around 1920.
 However, it is also said to have been accidentally crossed with an unknown variety.
 Whatever the case, it is and remains a great beef tomato.
-The potato-leaved plants are loosely leafy and grow to a height of around 160 cm.
+The potato-leaved plants are loosely leafy and grow to a height of around 160 cm/1.7 yd.
 'Brandywine Black' is a late-ripening variety that takes around 75 to 80 days from fertilization to ripening.
 4 to 8 tomatoes grow on strong panicles.
-The fruits usually reach a size of 8 to 10 cm and weigh up to 350 g.
+The fruits usually reach a size of 8 to 10 cm/3.1-3.9 in and weigh up to 350 g.
 The flattened tomatoes are more or less ribbed around the stem base and have olive-green shoulders.
 The full-fleshed fruits have several fruit chambers and are enclosed in a soft skin.
 The taste is aromatic and fruity sweet with hardly any noticeable acidity.

 Non hybrid